 - 3.7 It is a requirement of the UK Public Sector Internal Audit Standards (PSIAS) that there is an annual internal assessment of Internal Audits conformance with the standards, verified externally at least every five years.
 In late 2020 the external verification was completed.
 Internal Audit was assessed as generally conforming to Public Sector Internal Audit Standards.
 This is the highest classification used by CIPFA. - 3.8 It is also a requirement of PSIAS that an annual report is produced setting out the work performed by Internal Audit and the opinion of the Chief Audit Executive (at Rotherham this is the Head of Internal Audit) on the Council's internal control environment. - 3.9 The Annual Internal Audit report was presented to the Audit Committee on 29th July 2021.
 The report confirmed positive progress had been made during the year, with 85% of audits resulting in a positive opinion compared with 77% in the previous year.
-The remaining reports highlighted areas where further improvement could be made.
-These will be followed up in 2021/22. - 3.10 During the year, as a result of Covid-19, there were delays in the implementation of audit recommendations with a backlog of more than 40
+The remaining reports highlighted areas where further improvement could be made but none of these highlighted significant governance or control weaknesses that needed to be reported in the AGS.
+The areas identified will be followed up in 2021/22.

-- overdue actions in November.
+- 3.10 During the year, as a result of Covid-19, there were delays in the implementation of audit recommendations with a number of outstanding actions.
 After prioritisation by the Chief Executive and Strategic Leadership Team this had reduced to a normal level of around 5 by the year end. - 3.11 Internal Audit concluded that the Council has maintained overall an adequate and effective framework of governance, risk management and control throughout the year, based on internal audit work undertaken throughout the year. - 3.12 Gold and Tactical Groups were convened to coordinate and oversee the Council's response to the pandemic, ensuring a timely response whilst operating within existing delegations for decision-making.
-Meetings were minuted and actions logged, and decisions referred to Members as required. - 3.13 The Gold and Tactical Groups authorised emergency operational measures and decision making in line with the existing Code of Governance.
+Meetings were minuted and actions logged, and decisions referred to Members as required. - 3.13 The Gold and Tactical Groups authorised emergency operational measures and decision making in line with the existing Code of Governance and governance arrangements.
 The emergency measures resulted in changes to procedures and control arrangements.
 These were subject to audit and found to be well controlled and working well.
 The Annual Report concluded that the framework of governance, risk management and control was maintained throughout the year.